 Contraception and other types of birth control are crucial strategies for slowing, and ultimately stopping, population growth.

 Dawkins makes the point that the only solution to the problem of sustainability is long-term foresight.
 The problem is that long-term foresight is something that Darwinian natural selection does not have.
 Hope lies in the uniquely human capacity for foresight.
 It might seem paradoxical that people manage to have foresight given that we are products of Darwinian natural selection, which favours only short-term gain.
 The answer lies in the fact that brains follow their own rules.
 These rules are different from the rules of natural selection.
 The brain has developed with the power to make its own decisions which may not be based directly upon the ultimate Darwinian value of gene survival, but upon other more proximal values, such as hedonistic pleasure, like protected sex, or something nobler, like sustainability.
 We do not have to be slaves to our genetic dispositions.

-Whilst protected sex is a very sustainable pleasure, many of our pleasures are not.
+Whilst consensual and protected sex is a very sustainable pleasure, many of our pleasures are not.
 Neither is the desire to accumulate more wealth than we need.
 Only by being aware of our innate drives, and our responses to them, can we make deliberate choices that are both best for us and also for the planet – now and in the future.